 Just because your home’s information is removed from the MLS doesn’t mean it’s not posted elsewhere.
 You may still find it on publicly accessible real estate sites.

 Once again, you can ask your listing agent to remove your photos and other home information from websites they have access to.
-If your agent is dragging their feet, you can take matters into your own hands and remove the information from each site.
+If your agent is dragging their feet, you can take matters into your own hands and remove the data from each site.
 You will need to create accounts.

 You may have to claim ownership of the home before making any changes.
 This opens up tools to track the value of your home and gives helpful information on pricing, including the value of nearby homes, purchase history and personalized recommendations.